 In July 2005, Atlantic Service Supply, S.A. ("Atlantic"), a Panamanian fuel barge operator, filed suit against Tramp Oil & Marine Limited ("TOM"), one of our subsidiaries, alleging that TOM is jointly and severally liable for barging fees of approximately \$1.0 million owed to Atlantic by Isthmian Petroleum Supply & Services, S.A. ("Isthmian").
 TOM and Isthmian were parties to an agreement pursuant to which Isthmian provided storage, delivery and other fuel related services to TOM in Panama.
-In its suit, Atlantic alleges (1) that Isthmian breached a barge charter agreement entered into between the two parties, (2) that Isthmian entered into the agreement as an agent on behalf of TOM, and (3) that TOM is liable, as a principal, for Isthmian's breach of the agreement.
-Although TOM utilized the services of Isthmian for storage and delivery of fuel, at no time did TOM request or authorize Isthmian to enter into any agreement with Atlantic, nor did TOM request that Isthmian utilize Atlantic to provide services on its behalf.
+In its suit, Atlantic alleges (1) that Isthmian breached a barge charter agreement entered into between the two parties, (2) that Isthmian entered into the agreement as an agent on behalf of TOM, and (3) that TOM is liable, as a principal, for Isthmian's breach of the agreement with Atlantic, nor did TOM request that Isthmian utilize Atlantic to provide services on its behalf.
 We do not believe that Isthmian acted as TOM's agent in its dealings with Atlantic, and we do not believe TOM is responsible for any liabilities of Isthmian.
-No significant developments occurred with respect to this suit during the six months ended June 30, 2006.
+No significant developments occurred with respect to this suit during the nine months ended September 30, 2006.
 We believe this suit is completely without merit and we intend to vigorously defend the action.

 In August 2005, TOM filed a lawsuit against Isthmian seeking damages of approximately \$3.1 million for breach of contract and wrongful conversion of fuel owned by TOM.
 In September 2005, Isthmian filed a counterclaim against TOM alleging that TOM is in breach of contract and seeking \$5.0 million in damages.
 These actions are pending in a Panamanian maritime court.
-No significant developments occurred with respect to this suit during the six months ended June 30, 2006.
+No significant developments occurred with respect to this suit during the nine months ended September 30, 2006.
 We believe Isthmian's suit against TOM is completely without merit and we intend to vigorously defend the action.